Critically slow operator dynamics in constrained many-body systems

 In particular, \eq{eq:7} agrees with the limiting cases studied in \figc{fig:1}{b-d}, where a sub-ballistic spread with exponent $1/2z$ separates a ballistic and a frozen long-time regime.\\

-\textbf{\textit{Numerical analysis \& discussion.}}-- We can verify the predictions made in Eqs.~(\ref{eq:5}-\ref{eq:7}) in more detail by numerical evaluation of the OTOC front $\overline{\braket{x_r(t)}}$, as well as a direct numerical sampling of the waiting time distribution $p_n(\tau)$ which is accessible through the single-shot OTOCs $C^{}_{ZX}(x,t;\bs{n})$. \figc{fig:3}{a} shows the propagation of the front $\overline{\braket{x_r(t)}}$ for different densities $n$.
-For densities $n<n_c$ below the critical point, $\overline{\braket{x_r(t)}}$ first enters a sub-ballistic regime and subsequently starts to bend upwards at late times.
-Close to half-filling, the simulated times are sufficient to observe that the bend continues until ballistic propagation is reached, \eq{eq:7}.
+\textbf{\textit{Numerical analysis \& discussion.}}-- We can verify the predictions made in Eqs.~(\ref{eq:5}-\ref{eq:7}) in more detail by numerically evaluating the OTOC front $\overline{\braket{x_r(t)}}$ and the waiting time distribution $p_n(\tau)$, which is accessible through the single-shot OTOCs $C^{}_{ZX}(x,t;\bs{n})$. \figc{fig:3}{a} shows the propagation of the front $\overline{\braket{x_r(t)}}$ for different densities $n$.
+For densities $n<n_c$ below the critical point, $\overline{\braket{x_r(t)}}$ first enters a sub-ballistic regime but starts to bend upwards at late times.
+Close to half-filling, the simulated times are sufficient to observe the bend continue until ballistic propagation is reached, \eq{eq:7}.
 The time at which the upwards bend sets in grows larger upon approaching the critical point.
-This is due to the algebraic contribution to the waiting time distribution that still impacts the dynamics prior to the timescale on which the stretched exponential in \eq{eq:5} becomes fully relevant.
+This is due to the algebraic contribution to the waiting time distribution that impacts the dynamics prior to the timescale on which the stretched exponential in \eq{eq:5} becomes fully relevant.
 At the critical density $n=n_c$, no such bend is visible on the accessible timescales and our numerical findings follow the $\sim t^{1/2z} = t^{1/8}$ spread predicted in \eq{eq:7}.
+We further note that Eq.~(4) additionally predicts a $t^{1/2z}$--scaling of the \textit{broadening} of the OTOC front, which we have also verified numerically.
 In the localized phase $n>n_c$, \figc{fig:3}{a} demonstrates that $\overline{\braket{x_r(t)}} < \mathrm{const.}$ remains bounded and the OTOC freezes at long times.

 We show the numerically sampled distributions $p_n(\tau)$ in \figc{fig:3}{b} and indeed find a decay $\sim \tau^{-(1+1/2z)}=\tau^{-9/8}$ at the critical point.
 For $n<n_c$, the distribution $p_n(\tau)$ follows the critical line for some time and eventually crosses over into a faster-than-algebraic decay.
-We can perform a check on whether this faster decay corresponds to the stretched exponential of \eq{eq:5} by plotting the quantity $g_n(\tau) := p_n(\tau)/p_{n_c}(\tau)$, which we expect to go as $\exp\bigl\{ - (\tau/\tau_c)^{1/4} \bigr\}$ for long times.
-This is done in \figc{fig:3}{c}, confirming the consistency with the expected stretched exponential.
-From the same $g_n(\tau)$, we can estimate $\tau_c$.
-Although, towards the critical point, large fluctuations in $g_n(\tau)$ (see \figc{fig:3}{c}) allow only for a rough estimate of $\tau_c$, the extracted values suggest agreement with \eq{eq:6}, see the inset of \figc{fig:3}{c}.
+We check that this faster decay corresponds to the stretched exponential of \eq{eq:5} by plotting the quantity $g_n(\tau):=p_n(\tau)/p_{n_c}(\tau)$, which we expect to go as $\exp\bigl\{ - (\tau/\tau_c)^{1/4} \bigr\}$ for long times; \figc{fig:3}{c}.
+Plotting $g_n(\tau)$ as a function of $\tau |n-n_c|^8$ leads to a scaling collapse at late times , in agreement with \eq{eq:6}.